bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 ## Closing

+Despite its current shortcomings in winter, I don't hesitate to recommend a Tesla to people in cold climates—as long as they live somewhere they can plug it in.
+While I can usually go days without charging my car in summer, in winter it needs to be plugged in more often than not.

-Despite its current shortcomings in cold weather, I'm optimistic my car will continue to improve over time.
-The one area I have noticed better winter performance year-over-year is Autopilot; in my first winter with the car, Autopilot was seldom available—unless road markings were clearly visible.
+The one area I have noticed better winter performance year-over-year is Autopilot.
+In my first winter with the car, Autopilot was seldom available unless road markings were clearly visible.
 This past winter it was available much more frequently and seemed to work well.

-Hopefully by next winter it's even better.
+2020 was the first full year Tesla had Supercharger infrastructure coast-to-coast in Canada, and the cars are becoming much more popular here.
+Hopefully they will prioritize more cold weather improvements, and make for a better driver experience next winter.

 ---